-Upon investigation of a sexual harassment complaint, any student found to have engaged in sexual harassment or sexual violence in violation of this policy shall be subject to disciplinary action.
+Upon completion of an investigation of a sexual harassment complaint, any student found to have engaged in sexual harassment or sexual violence in violation of this policy shall be subject to disciplinary action.
 For students in grades 4-12, disciplinary action may include suspension and/or expulsion, provided that, in imposing such discipline, the entire circumstances of the incident(s) shall be taken into account.

 '''

 (cf. 5144 - Discipline)

 (cf. 5144.1 - Suspension and Expulsion/Due Process)

-(cf. 5144.2 - Suspension and Expulsion/Due Process (Students with Disabilities)
+(cf. 5144.2 - Suspension and Expulsion/Due Process (Students with Disabilities))

 '''

-Upon investigation of a sexual harassment complaint, any employee found to have engaged in sexual harassment or sexual violence toward any student shall have his/her employment terminated in accordance with law and the applicable collective bargaining agreement.
+Upon investigation of a sexual harassment complaint, any employee found to have engaged in sexual harassment or sexual violence toward any student shall be subject to disciplinary action, up to and including dismissal, in accordance with law and the applicable collective bargaining agreement.

-(cf. 4117.7 - Employment Status Report)

-(cf. 4118 - Dismissal/Suspension/Disciplinary Action)

-(cf. 4218 - Dismissal/Suspension/Disciplinary Action)

-(cf. 4119.11/4219.11/4319.11 - Sexual Harassment)
+''' (cf. 4117.7/4317.7 - Employment Status Report) (cf. 4118 - Dismissal/Suspension/Disciplinary Action) (cf. 4119.11/4219.11/4319.11 - Sexual Harassment) (cf. 4218 - Dismissal/Suspension/Disciplinary Action) '''